HudsonNorthrop/FurtherPractice/README.md

 One last thing to add and another, not sure why sometimes it adds and sometimes it does not

 Let's try one more time

+And just one final line from github, that I will then pull into Rstudio